 Spring starts on March 20 or 21 and lasts until June 20 or 21

-The first day of spring happens on the spring equinox, which marks the astronomical beginning of spring.
+The first day of spring occurs on the spring equinox, which marks the astronomical beginning of spring.
 Meteorologically, spring begins on March 1st.

-This season comes after winter and before summer, is characterized by the temperatures warming and the days getting longer.
+This season comes after winter and before summer, and is characterized by the warming temperatures and the days getting longer.
 It is during spring that plants start blossoming for the summer.

 Learn more about Spring Equinox (Start of Spring)